-Extended Data Figure 3 | Phylogenies and Highlighter plots for the Pol region of HIV-1. a-c, Maximum-likelihood trees were constructed using gene sequences from the Pol region (reverse transcriptase (Pol2)) of HIV-1 from lymph node and blood before and after the guanosines within all possible APOBEC3 trinucleotide sequence context of edited sites were masked in the alignments, regardless of their presence in hypermutated or non-hypermutated sequences, to avoid their distortion in the phylogenetic reconstructions.
-Branch tips are coloured according to compartment sampled: red for plasma; gold for lymph node; and blue for blood.
-The progressive shading of the colours of the branch tips indicate the points in time sampled.
+Extended Data Figure 3.
+Phylogenies and Highlighter plots for the Pol region of HIV-1

+Maximum-likelihood trees were constructed using gene sequences from the Pol region (retrotranscriptase [pol2]) of HIV-1 from lymph node and blood before and after the guanosines within all possible APOBEC3 trinucleotide sequence context of edited sites were masked in the alignments, regardless of their presence in hypermutant or non-hypermutant sequences, to avoid their distortion in the phylogenetic reconstructions.
+Branch tips are colored according to compartment sampled: red for plasma; gold for lymph node; and blue for blood.
+The progressive shading of the colors of the branch tips indicate the points in time sampled.
 The horizontal scale indicates the expected number of substitutions per nucleotide site per unit time with haplotypes from later time points having diverged more.
 The Highlighter plots show the haplotypes from the lymphoid tissue and blood time point clusters aligned to the plasma virus sequence from day 0.
-The particular nucleotide changes are colour-coded in the alignment (thymidine, red; adenosine, green; cytosine, blue; and guanosine, orange).
+The particular nucleotide changes are color coded in the alignment (thymidine, red; adenosine, green; cytosine, blue; and guanosine, orange).
 Magenta circles represent APOBEC3-induced G-to-A change in a trinucleotide context of the edited sites.
-Gene sequences from the Pol region of HIV-1 that spanned the genomic region encoding the viral enzyme reverse transcriptase from subjects 1774, 1727, and 1679 (a, b and c, respectively) before and after the guanosines within the particular APOBEC3 trinucleotide sequence context of edited sites were masked in the entire sequence alignment (left and right panels, respectively).
+Gene sequences from the Pol region of HIV-1 that spanned the genomic region encoding the viral enzyme reverse transcriptase from Subjects 1774, 1727, and 1679 (a, b and c, respectively) before and after the guanosines within the particular APOBEC3 trinucleotide sequence context of edited sites were masked in the entire sequence alignment (left and right panels, respectively).

-Extended Data Figure 4 | Alternative drug-dependent fitness landscape plots. a, Fitness landscape plot for a partially drug-resistant strain.
-This strain confers a low level of drug resistance relative to the replicative fitness cost imposed by the resistance mutations.
-The drug-resistant strain (blue line) does not out-compete the drug-sensitive strain (orange line) at any effective treatment concentration where it can grow.
-There are two phases to the dynamics: at lower effective drug concentrations (left of grey line), the drug-sensitive strain thrives; beyond this threshold, neither strain can continuously replicate. b, Fitness landscape plot for a highly drug-resistant strain.
+a, Fitness landscape plot for a partially drug-resistant strain that confers relatively low-level resistance to drugs as compared with the fitness costs imposed by the drug-resistant mutations.
+The drug-resistant strain (blue line) does not outcompete the drug-sensitive strain (orange line) at any effective treatment concentration where it can grow.
+There are two phases to the dynamics.
+At lower effective drug concentrations (left of grey line) the drug-sensitive strain thrives.
+Beyond this threshold, neither strain can continuously replicate. b, Fitness landscape plot for a highly drug-resistant strain.
 This strain confers a high-level of drug resistance relative to the replicative fitness cost imposed by the resistance mutations.
-At low effective drug concentrations (left of grey line), the drug-sensitive strain out-competes the drug-resistant strain.
-At high effective drug concentrations, the drug-resistant strain out-competes the drug-sensitive strain and can continuously replicate.
-We argue that, typically, highly drug-resistant mutants of this sort neither exist in the viral population of patients before treatment, nor arise through random mutation during the course of antiretroviral therapy (see Supplementary Information and Supplementary Table 2).
-Drug-resistant strains that are capable of ongoing replication at high effective drug concentrations are not typically generated in individuals because: they are generated in a single step very rarely; and stepwise generation from partially resistant strains is also rare because partially resistant strains are out-competed in the sanctuary site that constantly replenishes the pool.
-The strain-specific effective reproductive numbers for the drug-sensitive (orange line) and drug-resistant (blue line) strains are shown.
-The orange sections highlight regions of parameter space where the drug-sensitive strain will dominate, and the blue section highlights regions of parameter space where the drug-resistant strain will dominate.
+At low effective drug concentrations (left of grey line), the drug-sensitive strain outcompetes the drug-resistant strain.
+At high effective drug concentrations, the drug-resistant strain outcompetes the drug-sensitive strain and can continuously replicate.
+We argue that, typically, fully drug resistant mutants of this sort neither exist in the viral population of patients before treatment, nor arise through random mutation during the course of antiretroviral therapy (see Supplementary Information and Supplementary Table 2).
+Drug-resistant strains, which are capable of ongoing replication at high effective drug concentrations are not typically generated in individuals because: they are generated in a single step very rarely; and stepwise generation from partially resistant strains is also rare because partially resistant strains are outcompeted in the sanctuary site which constantly refills the pool.
+The strain specific effective reproductive numbers for the drug-sensitive $R_S$ (orange) and drug-resistant $R_R$ (blue) strains are shown.
 For simplicity, only the impact of changes to the effectiveness of a single drug in a single compartment is shown.